How team building can boost productivity

 Mutual team respect is essential- and can be forgotten in stressful environments.
 Team building activities give employees the opportunity to celebrate each other’s successes away from work, through fun puzzles and games.
 Staff should be actively encouraged to offer each other positive feedback, and express gratitude to their colleagues.
 When Ashley can learn to value Linda’s experience and appreciate Amy’s enthusiasm, they’re far more likely to be productive as a team.
 (And Linda will stop spitting in Ashley’s coffee.)

-From virtual escape rooms to corporate scavenger hunts, team building gives people the chance to try new activities and take on new roles in a safe space, without worrying about mistakes.
+From virtual escape rooms to murder mystery events, team building gives people the chance to try new activities and take on new roles in a safe space, without worrying about mistakes.
 It’s an opportunity for more confident team members to support new or inexperienced staff and help them to find their way.
 If Amy can lead her team through a series of complex challenges with support and encouragement, she’s likely to take these skills back to the office and become more assertive.
 She might even ask Linda to stop stealing her favourite kitten pen.

 Don't forget to share: